 Step 3: Good bait catches mice

 Pictures say more than a thousand words – an ancient wisdom that applies 100% in our digital world.
 Once a user has entered a search on YouTube, the user scrolls through the results quite quickly.
-Your video has to prove itself under the displayed results and in the best case should even attract attention.
+Your video has to prove itself under the displayed results and in the best case, your awesome ranking should attract attention.

 There is only ONE way to reach this: use a custom thumbnail!
 The thumbnail does not necessarily have to be very meaningful, it should rather make the user curious.
 So choose a screen capture that makes people so nosy they definitely have to click!